 Armed with the info from our meetings (along with any website analysis we have), we’ll create a ‘site map’.
 It may look a bit like a family tree, but this very important exercise maps out the hierarchy, structure and scope of the pages of your website.

 One of the most exciting parts of the process.
 We design (and publish online) static page visuals that adopt your identity, brand colours and guidelines.
-This highly visual stage really starts to breath life into your website.
+This highly visual stage really starts to breathe life into your website.

 Visuals approved, the digital ‘magic’ starts.
 Often using the open source WordPress CMS as a platform, the development (or ‘build’) of your website begins, bringing it closer to becoming an online reality.